 - (1) The Board shall adopt procedures to carry out its purposes.
-All rules must conform to this Code, other City ordinances, and state law. - (2) The Board shall meet at least once each month, unless a meeting is canceled by a decision of the Board at a regular meeting or by decision of the Chairman - (3) The Board shall keep minutes of its proceedings, indicating the attendance of each member, and the decision on every question. - (4) Three (3) members shall constitute a quorum. - (5) Each decision of the Board must be approved by a affirmative vote of three (3) members present at a meeting in which a quorum is present and voting. - (6) All decisions of the Board of Adjustment are final.
+All rules must conform to this Code, other City ordinances, and state law. - (2) The Board shall meet at least once each month, unless a meeting is canceled by a decision of the Board at a regular meeting or by decision of the Chairman. - (3) The Board shall keep minutes of its proceedings, indicating the attendance of each member, and the decision on every question. - (4) Four (4) members shall constitute a quorum. - (5) Each decision of the Board must be approved by a majority vote of the members present at a meeting in which a quorum is present and voting. - (6) All decisions of the Planning and Zoning Board pertaining to variance requests are final.
 Variance requests, once acted upon, may not be reheard unless the applicant can demonstrate that the decision resulted from an error in substantive or procedural law, or provides new evidence or information not discoverable prior to the initial hearing.
-A different or more effective presentation of the same evidence or information shall not be considered grounds for a rehearing. - (7) Any person or persons aggrieved by any decision of the Board of Adjustment, may, within 30 days after the date of the public hearing at which the decision was rendered, but not thereafter, apply to the courts for relief in the manner provided by the laws of the State of Florida.
+A different or more effective presentation of the same evidence or information shall not be considered grounds for a rehearing.

+(7) Any person or persons aggrieved by any decision of the Planning and Zoning Board pertaining to variance requests, may, within 30 days after the date of the public hearing at which the decision was rendered, but not thereafter, apply to the courts for relief in the manner provided by the laws of the State of Florida.